Dashlane/redux-cursor/README.md

 #### Children

 `props.cursor.child(childReducer, [childKey])` creates a child `cursor` object based on the `childReducer` and an optional string key.
 The reducer must be included in the parent’s reducer creation, but if you forget, a console warning will remind you.
 The key is optional and used to distinguish multiples of the same kind of children in the same parent.
-Note that if you use the same child in two different component hierarchies, key parameters are not needed.
+Note that if you use the same child in two different places in the component hierarchy, key parameters are not needed.

 ### Actions and reducers